SmileyMan/snapPERL/README.md

            Warn for high disk temp (Done v0.2)
            Warn for logged errors on disk (Done v0.2)

-           Check data and parity disks are present (Plan v0.3) Check and confirm conf settings (Plan v0.3)
+           Check and confirm conf file when loaded (Plan v0.3) Check data and parity disks are present (Plan v0.3) Check and confirm conf settings (Plan v0.3)